About One-Touch Join

 Enabling the Pexip One-Touch Join service within your Pexip Infinity deployment involves the following steps, each described in separate topics:

-1. Permitting the One-Touch Join service to access the calendars used for One-Touch Join.
+1. Permitting the One-Touch Join service to access the calendars of all room resources that will offer One-Touch Join (access to the calendars of users is not required unless you want to enable OTJ on personal endpoints).
 How this is achieved depends on which calendar/email service is used in your environment:

 • For Google Workspace, you create a service account and share OTJ calendars with the service account.
 This service account authenticates to Google Workspace with a private key using 2-legged OAuth.
 For full details, see Configuring Google Workspace for One-Touch Join.